 Many thanks for designing such nice Seals this year.
 A lot of them could be used at any time of the year - much better than all of one design.

 How about the same idea for '62?

 -S.E.C., Winnipeg

 Dear Sir:

-This letter is written to compliment you on the love-Please forward us your ly seals this year.
-I think they ed.
+This letter is written to compliment you on the lovely seals this year.
+I think they are the loveliest ones that have ever been made.